RESIDENTIAL PLUMBING : AFTER-HOURS + EMERGENCY DISPATCH COVERAGE

 • 1

-The Referral Illusion: Referrals come from clients who remembered your number when they needed you.
+The referral problem: Referrals come from clients who remembered your number when they needed you.
 If you were unreachable the last time they needed a plumber, they called someone else.
 That someone else is now their plumber.
 Your reputation did not transfer the referral.
 Your availability would have.

 • 2